-A series of metrics were used to identify if the model is properly calibrated.
+A series of metrics were used to identify whether the model was properly calibrated.
 Average accuracy and sensitivity are measured for each iteration of the k-fold analysis.
-Accuracy measures the percent of correctly identified flooded and non-flooded samples.

-- 215 Sensitivity estimates the probability that flooded sample will be predicted with a higher likelihood of flooding than a nonflooded sample (Metz, 1978) and based on the Area Under the Curve (AUC) of the Receiver Operating Characteristic (ROC).
+Accuracy measures the percentage of correctly identified flooded and non-flooded samples.
+Sensitivity estimates the probability that the flooded sample will be predicted, with a higher likelihood of flooding than a non-flooded sample (Metz, 1978) and based on the area under the curve (AUC) of the receiver operating characteristic (ROC).
 In practice AUCs are robust for continuous probabilities and are not limited by the number of features in a model or a threshold to use for classification.
 Both accuracy and sensitivity were compared against the final model and the test sample.
 Ideally, the final model should be similar in accuracy and sensitivity to the average found in the k-fold analysis.
-A calibration plot shows - 220 how well the model predicts probabilities given the proportion of flooded points in each bin.
+A calibration plot shows how well the model predicts probabilities given the proportion of flooded points in each bin.
 A properly configured model will fall along a diagonal on the plot.
-Random forest outputs can be either a classification or represented as a probability.
+Random forest outputs can either be a classification or represented as a probability.
 In this study, the final output was based on probability of flooding.

-As an additional validity check we compared the RF prediction against the FEMA SFHAs by examining the amount of area and structures exposed to specific annual exceedance probabilities.
-The RF model predicts the probability that a location floods over the 42 years of the study.
-To convert the RF probabilities to annual exceedance probabilities we used the following equation.
+As an additional validity check we compared the random forest prediction against the FEMA SFHAs by examining the amount of area and number of structures exposed to specific annual exceedance probabilities.
+The random forest model predicts the probability that a location floods over the 42 years of the study.
+To convert the random forest probabilities to annual exceedance probabilities, we used the following equation: